 Description

-A long quarry-faced stone along the roadside abuts the south (Down) side of the west (high mileage) parapet and a short-quarry faced boundary wall abuts the up side of the east (low mileage) parapet.
-These do not appear to be part of Brunel’s bridge.
+Additionally, a long quarry-faced stone wall along the roadside abuts the south (Down) side of the west (high mileage) parapet, and a short quarry-faced boundary wall abuts the up side of the east (low mileage) parapet.
+These walls do not seem to be part of Brunel’s bridge.

-The Box Tunnel East Portal (MLN1 9912) is visible from the bridge, to the west, and several accommodation bridges are visible to the east.
+From the bridge, the Box Tunnel East Portal is visible to the west, along with several accommodation bridges to the east.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.